Warblers are three groups of birds which belong to the order Passeriformes (Perching Birds).

-They are not closely related, but share some characteristics, as they are all small, active and insectivorous.
+These small song birds are not closely related, but share some characteristics, as they are all similar in size, active and insectivorous.

 The three families are: